FAQs about the DP open book exam pilots

 • schools have the resources to support teachers and students to create and/or access the appropriate reference aids.

 Not necessarily.
-The research study requires that the group of pilot schools is matched with a group of very similar control group schools that will participate in the study but will not offer the exams in the open book format.
-How each school can participate will be agreed on a school-by-school basis and will be documented in a Memorandum of Cooperation (MoC).
+The research study requires that the group of pilot schools allowed to offer open book exams is matched with a group of very similar control group schools that are part of the study but will offer the exams in the standard closed book format.
+How each school participates is agreed on a school-by-school basis and is documented in Schedule 5 of the Memorandum of Cooperation (MoC).

 Do schools need to participate with all three pilots?

-Each school can decide to participate in one, two, all or none of the pilot subjects, depending on the subjects they offer and the interest they have in participating.
-There are criteria that may mean your school can or cannot participate in as a pilot school, or not in all subjects you offer.
-This is part of the school specific agreement that is documented in a MoC for each school on a school-by-school basis.
+Each school has agreed to participate in one, two, or all of the pilot subjects, depending on the subjects they offer and the interest they have in participating.
+The research design requirements meant that some schools could not participate in the study as a pilot school, or not with all subjects they offer.
+This is part of the school specific agreement is documented in a MoC for each school on a school-by-school basis.

 Why is the study focused on high-stakes summative exams only?

-IB Programme Development would like to introduce OBE for high stakes exams, which is why this pilot looks at such exams.
-During the study, data will be collected on the learning and teaching to establish the impact on classroom learning and assessment, this will be used to inform future decision-making regarding OBE for high-stakes assessment.
+IB Programme Development would like to introduce OBE for high stakes exams, which is why this pilot explores such exams.
+During the study, data will be collected on the learning and teaching to establish the impact on classroom learning and assessment.
+This will be used to inform future decision-making regarding OBE for high-stakes assessment.

 Why were these subjects chosen for the pilot and not other subjects (as well)?